History of Otago: Māori adaptation and migrations (1500–1788)

 The 19th century European view of this was that Waitaha did not remain in undisputed possession of their hunting-preserves.
 They fell victim to a misguided generosity.
-Seized by a friendly impulse, they sent across the straits to their friends, the Ngati Mamoe (or Katimamoe), some of the surplus stores they had accumulated, and "as their friends smacked their lips over these dainties ... they resolved to wrest the coveted preserves from the Waitaha".
+Seized by a friendly impulse, they sent across the straits to their friends, the Kāti Māmoe (or Ngāi Māmoe), some of the surplus stores they had accumulated, and "as their friends smacked their lips over these dainties ... they resolved to wrest the coveted preserves from the Waitaha".
 Although the Waitaha, unused to war, soon succumbed, a considerable amount of inter-marriage took place.
 The words are Canon Stack's and according to him the "invasion" began about 1477 AD.
 In fact few records of strife in Otago during this period survive and, as Stack acknowledged, Māori did not accept this construction of their traditions.
 More likely, as Anderson and others have maintained, this was simply a migration like later ones, accompanied by occasional bloodshed, not an "invasion".
-Early in the seventeenth century, a hapu of the Ngati Kahungunu began to infiltrate the Kati Mamoe domain.
-However they failed to advance beyond Kaikoura, where a chief of Ngati Mamoe killed the Ngati Kahungunu chief, Manawa, in a skirmish.
+Early in the seventeenth century, a hapu of the Ngāti Kahungunu began to infiltrate the Kāti Māmoe domain.
+However they failed to advance beyond Kaikōura, where a chief of Kāti Māmoe killed the Ngāti Kahungunu chief, Manawa, in a skirmish.

-But with the arrival of a third hapu of the Ngati Kahungunu, the Ngāi Tahu (or Kaitahu), towards the close of the 17th century, the stormy era of Otago history began.
+But with the arrival of a third hapu of the Ngati Kahungunu, the Ngāi Tahu (or Kāi Tahu), towards the close of the 17th century, the stormy era of Otago history began.
 Again it has been said that the desire to possess unlimited supplies of the precious pounamu or greenstone, which occurred only in the South Island, provided a powerful incentive for invasion.
 But this has been questioned.
-The combatants don't fall neatly into groups of Kati Mamoe and Kai Tahu and the given reasons for strife don't refer to greenstone.
-Hostilities were protracted and Kati Mamoe were never "subdued".
-There were still people of that descent living in the region when the first Europeans arrived and Kai Tahu were just another Māori people also living in the south.
+The combatants don't fall neatly into groups of Kāti Māmoe and Kāi Tahu and the given reasons for strife don't refer to greenstone.
+Hostilities were protracted and Kāti Mamoe were never "subdued".
+There were still people of that descent living in the region when the first Europeans arrived and Kāi Tahu were just another Māori people also living in the south.